As some of you may remember from these posts, we’ve come a long way in 6 months.

 So what’s next?
 Well, at the ripe old age of 30 & 37, we’ve decided to buy our first home.
 Admittedly we do feel a bit late to the party, but I suppose we’ve loved the last 6 years or so of gallivanting around the world, so no regrets there.
 However, this whole financial advisor/mortgage broker/solicitor thing all feels very grown up and a little scary to my free-spirited heart if I’m being honest.

 At the moment, we’re living with Gavin’s parents in order to build as big a deposit as is physically possible.
+If you were to See more here about the various procedures we go through, after having constructed a house, you’d know that our planning is quite meticulous.
 We’re also saving for the fact that we literally have only a few sticks of furniture and some boxes of worldly possessions, however, there’s not a single washing machine or fridge between us.
 So when we do buy a place, there is going to be a large outlay for whitewoods, furniture and grown-up necessities like a laundry basket and some good knives.

 The saving part is feeling good.
 I’m getting great satisfaction out of watching the ££ slowly build and I’m using some software called YNAB which has made the whole money monitoring process, dare I say it, actually enjoyable(?!)
 The living with the in-laws situation is going much better than I had hoped, although that is a whole other post.